Sidewalk priority & map

 Sidewalk priority map

-The following interactive map outlines the sidewalk network and snow clearing priority.
-Additionally, you can also enter an address to view a specific segment.
+The following map outlines snow clearing priorities for the sidewalk network.
+Enter an address to view a specific location.

 Street priorities & definitions